Virginia vs. SMU Fenway Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Over/Under Insights

-- SMU has combined with its opponents to score more than 71 points in five of 11 games this season.
+- SMU and its opponents have combined to score more than 71 points in five of 11 games this season.

-- Wednesday's over/under is two points lower than the two team's combined 73 points per game average.
+- Wednesday's total is two points lower than the two team's combined 73 points per game average.

-- These two squads combine to allow 60.2 points per game, 10.8 fewer than this contest's over/under.
+- The 60.2 combined points per game that these two squads have allowed this season are 10.8 fewer than the 71 over/under in this contest.

-- Cavaliers games have an average total of 65.8 points this season, 5.2 fewer than Wednesday's over/under.
+- The average total in Cavaliers games this season is 65.8, 5.2 points fewer than Wednesday's over/under of 71 .

 Virginia Stats and Trends

+- In Virginia's 12 games this season, it has six wins against the spread.

-- The Cavaliers have been favored by 2 points or more five times this season and are 3-2 ATS in those games.
+- The Cavaliers are 3-2 ATS when favored by 2.5 points or more this season.

-- Virginia has gone over the point total in 50% of its opportunities this year (five times over 10 games with a set point total).
+- Virginia's games this year have gone over the total in five out of 10 opportunities (50%).

-- When Virginia puts up more than 28.4 points, it is 6-2 against the spread and 6-3 overall.
+- Virginia is 6-2 against the spread and 6-3 overall this season when the team notches more than 28.4 points.

-- Virginia is 6-4 against the spread and 6-5 overall when the team totals over 414.6 yards.
+- When Virginia amasses more than 414.6 yards, the team is 6-4 against the spread and 6-5 overall.

-- This year, the Cavaliers have turned the ball over 18 times, three more than the Mustangs' takeaways (15).
+- The Cavaliers have turned the ball over three more times (18 total) than the Mustangs have forced a turnover (15) this season.

 - Find the latest spread and moneyline odds for Virginia at SISportsbook.